Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/README.md

 -- Yokohama was set to Japan.

 The starting_with_questions were answered after cleaning_data and some QA.
+-- Some of the v2productname and v2productcategory errors and inconsistencies were cleaned during the starting_with_questions.
+-- (You Tube -> YouTube, Earbud -> Earbuds, etc.)

 ## Results
 (fill in what you discovered this data could tell you and how you used the data to answer those questions)